Scope-Infrastructure-Calismalari/devops-cicd/ch04-building-ci-pipeline-in-azure-devops.md

   3. **Deployment Targets** – The applications with Azure CI/CD pipelines can be deployed to multiple target environments.
 This includes Virtual Machines, Containers, or any On-prem or Cloud Platform.

-## How to build Azure CI Pipeline?
+## How to Build Azure CI Pipeline?

 This is a step-by-step guide to using Azure Pipelines to build a sample application.
 This guide uses YAML pipelines configured with the [YAML pipeline editor](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/yaml-pipeline-editor?view=azure-devops).
 If you'd like to use Classic pipelines instead, see [Define your Classic pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/define-multistage-release-process?view=azure-devops).